 Paxson Lake Campground is located at MP 175 of Richardson Highway near the shore of Paxson Lake.
 The site has 50 campsites, including 2 accessible sites and 10 walk-in sites.
-Other amenities provided by the facility include access to water, picnic tables, boat launch, fire rings, an RV dump station, outhouses, and includes the collection of fees by an employee or agent of the BLM.
-Interpretive panels can be found dispersed throughout the site, encouraging visitors to take part in activities such as berry picking and recreational fishing.
-Reasonable visitor protection is provided to ensure a safe and secure environment for all users.
+Other amenities provided by the facility include access to potable water, picnic tables, boat launch, fire rings, trash facilities, an RV dump station, and outhouses.
+Interpretive panels can be found dispersed throughout the facility, encouraging visitors to take part in activities such as berry picking and recreational fishing.
 Paxson Lake Campground's boat launch is the starting point for those floating the main branch of the Gulkana WSR and allows for access to more remote campsites around the lake.
 Current fees for the campground are \$15 for drive-in sites and \$6 for walk-in sites, and \$10 for use of the RV dump station by non-campers.